Codecademy/docs/content/html/concepts/attributes/attributes.md

 - `src` is the attribute name.
 - `codecademy_logo.png` is the attribute value.

-HTML elements can have one or more attributes.
+HTML elements can have any number of attributes.

 The example below displays an image element with three attributes: